 As claimed repeatedly by defense experts, the fighting power of the LTTE was enormously weakened by the scarcity of military supplies and manpower.
 This contributed to the defeat of the LTTE.
 The last LTTE offensive attempt was initiated from the control of a 65-kilometer radius, reminding troops that the LTTE was still capable of planning, preparing and executing surprise raids on any advancing military.
 It was against this backdrop that security forces were forced to rethink strategy and implement unconventional warfare tactics, that is, to lead by military intelligence.

-The Sri Lankan security forces were planning to exploit their latest HUMINT during the final military operation in order to fully liberate the Wanni terrain and wipe out LTTE completely, as the security forces had done in the eastern province.
-The Directorate of Military Intelligence engineered a “break-away” faction, just like Karuna Amman’s defection in 2004.
-In fact, Karuna Amman was providing HUMINT to the directorate, and at the same time, convincing some LTTE senior cadres to run away from the LTTE and surrender to the security forces.
+The Sri Lankan security forces were planning to exploit their latest HUMINT during the final military operation in order to fully liberate the Vanni terrain and wipe out LTTE completely, as the security forces had done in the eastern province.
+The Directorate of Military Intelligence was attempting to engineer another “break-away” faction, just like Karuna Amman’s defection in 2004.
+In fact, Karuna Amman was providing HUMINT to the directorate, and at the same time, convincing a few LTTE senior cadres to run away from the LTTE and surrender to the security forces.
 It can, therefore, be seen that the security forces’ HUMINT played a vital role.
 The military’s signal intelligence infiltrated and analyzed the LTTE’s communications and transmissions systems for the purpose of convincing these cadres to surrender.
-All in all, the fusion of the military’s SIGINT and the contribution of Amman’s HUMINT was an effective strategy.
+All in all, the fusion of the military’s SIGINT and the contribution of Karuna Amman’s HUMINT was an effective strategy.

 Given the status quo in Sri Lanka, it was very easy to conduct projects of psychological warfare, since security forces were moving in quickly and most of the non-hardcore LTTE cadres and leaders were in low morale within the organization.
 As a result of human nature, LTTE cadres prioritized their survival during those days.
 Nonetheless, security forces were not successful in the defection of LTTE top leaders like Banu, Soosai, Swarnam, Theepan, Pottu Amman, Lawrence, or Nadesan.
 This is because these men were married to female LTTE cadres and bore children together.
 Consequently, security forces sought young, but clever, LTTE cadres for the job.
 It was indeed a good strategy, proven by the fact that Karuna Amman was made a minister following his defection, and, by the fact that former LTTE child soldier Pillaiyan was appointed a chief minister of the eastern province.